plainenglishh/Extended-Command-Bar/README.md

 local ECB = loadstring(game:HttpGet("https://raw.githubusercontent.com/plainenglishh/Extended-Command-Bar/main/library.lua", true))()
 ```

+If for whatever reason the above code works, go to https://raw.githubusercontent.com/plainenglishh/Extended-Command-Bar/main/library.lua and copy the code, paste it into pastebin and use the raw link for that as a temporary replacement.

 # ECB Library
 The variable referenced above will contain a table with the following functions / globals.
 * RegisterCommands(Commands: table)